 - it was unsafe to stop, and/or

-An accused is only guilty under VC 20001 if the accused failed to stop after an auto accident caused some type of injury or death to another person.
-This means it is a defense for a defendant to show that, while the defendant may have sped off after an accident, no injury or death was involved.
-But, the driver in this case could still be guilty of a crime (misdemeanor hit and run, per VC 20002), if the driver fled and there was property damage involved in the accident.
+You are guilty under VC 20001 only if you failed to stop after an auto accident caused some type of injury or death to another person.
+This means it is a defense to show that, while you may have sped off after an accident, no injury or death was involved.
+But, you could still be guilty of a crime (misdemeanor hit and run, per VC 20002), if you fled and there was property damage involved in the accident.

 Example: Jim is driving when he hits a bicyclist and flees the scene.
 The bike is bent but the cyclist is fine.
 But the cyclist decides to fake various injuries to get Jim in big trouble.
 Jim gets arrested for felony hit and run.
 But Jim’s attorney obtains medical records that show the cyclist sustained no bodily injury.
 Since the only damage was to the bike, the charge gets lessened to misdemeanor hit and run.